DIVISIONS & DEPARTMENTS

 Starfleet divisions are specialized organizational structures within Starfleet.
 Over time many different forms of the Starfleet uniform represented the three main divisions: Command, Operations, Sciences.
 They are identified by a color code department color, and sometimes a patch or collar insignia.

-The Katherine Johnson is divided into six different departments, grouping crew members by common interests and talents.
-On the KJ, these sections are: Operations, Communications, Engineering, Medical, Science, and Security.
+The Katherine Johnson is divided into five different departments, grouping crew members by common interests and talents.
+On the KJ, these departmenst are: Operations with Communications, Engineering, Medical with Counseling, Science, and Security.
 The departments may be combined at the discretion of the Command Staff during periods where there are unfilled Department Chief positions.
 Departments and/or responsibilities may be added or removed at the discretion of the crew during the annual business meeting.

 Each department is presided over by a Department Chief, who reports directly to the XO, who in turn reports to the CO.
 It is the responsibility of every Department Chief to implement all projects, events, and decisions regarding the department, submit a monthly department status report (DSR) outlining the department's activities and welfare to the XO for inclusion in the chapter's MSR to STARFLEET, and act as the first point of contact in the Chain of Command.
 Departments and Department Chiefs may also handle certain real-life functions within the chapter that relate to the mission of the department.

-The following sections describe and explain the nature and the responsibilities of the Command Staff and Departments.
+The following describe and explain the nature and the responsibilities of the Command Staff and Departments.